Kathryn Trueblood

 Trueblood was born and raised in California.
-She attended the Avalon School (California), a unified K-12 school on Catalina Island.
-She matriculated from University of California, Berkeley and went on to University of Washington, where she earned an Master of Fine Arts degree.
+She attended the Avalon School, a unified K-12 school on Catalina Island.
+She matriculated from University of California, Berkeley, and went on to study at University of Washington, where she earned a Master of Fine Arts degree.
+She now lives in Washington.

-Trueblood has twice been diagnosed with a chronic illness, first Graves disease, and then Crohn's.
+Trueblood has twice been diagnosed with a chronic illness—first Graves disease, and then Crohn's.
 She has been frank about the challenges of parenting with a chronic illness and the influences this has on her writing.